Jaffee v. Redmond Case Brief

 Issue

-Does federal common law, as informed by Federal Rule of Evidence 501, recognize a privilege protecting confidential communications between a patient and a psychotherapist, and if so, does the privilege extend to licensed clinical social workers and preclude case-by-case balancing based on evidentiary need?
+Does federal common law, pursuant to Federal Rule of Evidence 501, recognize a psychotherapist–patient privilege that protects confidential communications (including therapy notes) from compelled disclosure in federal proceedings, and does that privilege extend to licensed social workers?

 Rule